Astro (South Korean band)

 Astro (Korean: 아스트로; stylized in all caps) is a South Korean boy band formed by Fantagio.
-The group is composed of five members: MJ, Jinjin, Cha Eun-woo, Moonbin, and Yoon San-ha.
-Originally a six-piece group, Rocky departed from the group on February 28, 2023.
+The group is composed of four members: MJ, Jinjin, Cha Eun-woo, and Yoon San-ha.
+Originally a sextet, Rocky departed from the group on February 28, 2023, and Moonbin died on April 19, 2023.
 They debuted on February 23, 2016, with the extended play Spring Up and were subsequently named as one of the best new K-pop acts of 2016 by Billboard.

 Career

 Pre-debut

-Astro was formed through the rookie talent development program "iTeen Boys", which was created by their current agency Fantagio.
+Astro was formed through the rookie talent development program "i-Teen", which was created by their agency Fantagio.
 In August 2015, the final member line-up and group name were announced.
 The same month, the group starred in a web drama titled To Be Continued, which aimed to introduce them to the public.
 The drama featured the members as themselves, as well as Kim Sae-ron, Seo Kang-joon, and the girl group Hello Venus.

 After their web drama finished airing, the group started the "Meet U" project.
-As part of the project, ASTRO traveled through South Korea, covering songs in front of crowds and holding fan meetings.
+As part of the project, Astro traveled through South Korea, covering songs in front of crowds and holding fan meetings.
 Along with the performances, a KakaoTalk Plus Friends account was set up.
 Fantagio stated that once the group had gathered 10,000 friends on the app, they would announce their official debut date.
 The goal was met by December 2015.
 Their debut showcase, held on January 28, 2016, was sold out in under a minute and far exceeded the original limit of 1,000 attendants.
 There, they also announced their official fan club name, Aroha.

 They also appeared in their own reality TV show titled Astro OK!
 Ready, which began airing on January 21, 2016, on MBC every1 and concluded on February 18, 2016.

 2016: Debut with Spring Up and rising popularity

-On February 23, 2016, Astro released their debut extended play Spring Up alongside its title track "Hide & Seek".
-For two days, starting on January 22, 2016, showcases and press conferences were held at Lotte Card Art Center and Wapop Concert Hall to commemorate the group's first release.
-Within a week of its release, Spring Up reached #6 on the Billboard World Albums Chart in the United States, as well as #4 on the Gaon Music Chart.
+On February 23, 2016, Astro released their debut extended play Spring Up alongside its lead single "Hide & Seek".
+For two days, starting on February 22, 2016, showcases and press conferences were held at Lotte Card Art Center and Wapop Concert Hall to commemorate the group's first release.
+Within a week of its release, Spring Up reached number six on the Billboard World Albums Chart in the United States, as well as number four on the Gaon Album Chart.